 - Pet Food Bank

-Community Spay/Neuter Clinics are typically held on the second Tuesday of each month.
+Community Spay/Neuter Clinics are typically held every Monday.
 We begin accepting appointments at 11:30am two weeks before the upcoming clinic.
 Space is limited and clinics fill up fast so plan ahead!

 Pet Food Bank

 We offer free pet food to pet owners in need.
 If you need pet food, please stop by the shelter.
 If you would like to help support the pet food bank, we are always accepting donations of dog and cat food, and cat litter.

 Having training or behavior problems?
 Does your kitty refuse to potty in her litter box?
 Does your dog likes to chew on the couch?
 MCPAWS staff members know many easy-to-apply training tips and tricks.
 Feel free to call the shelter and ask for assistance at any time.
 If we cannot solve your dilemma, you will be pointed in the direction of someone who can.